Home » Plan Your Trip

 If you stroll down Main Street window shopping for the first hour you arrive, you are shooting yourself in the foot.
 As you are strolling, the lines are growing!
 The longer the day goes on, the worse the lines will become.

-6. Utilize Earth Theme Park Entry
+6. Utilize Early Theme Park Entry

 All guests staying at a Walt Disney World Resort have the opportunity to enter all the parks 30 minutes early.
 This is a huge benefit, and probably one of the main reasons 91% of people choose to stay on site despite the high price tag.
+We still recommend arriving about 30 minutes BEFORE early entry, as Disney may open the park even before the listed time.

 If you are staying at Walt Disney World Deluxe resort you have the opportunity to stay late in the Disney Parks!
 This is called Extended Evening Theme Park Hours.
 You will need a reservation for the park in order to utilize the extra hours.
 Typically only one park per day has Extended Evening Hours.
 You can see the schedule here.

-8. Use The Single Rider Lane
+7. Use The Single Rider Lane and Rider Switch

 If you don’t mind being split up, you can enter this line (as a group if you wish) and they will seat you one by one when a seat opens up.
-If you want to go through a head-lining attraction this could be a good option.
+If you want to go through a headlining attraction this could be a good option.

-Final Thoughts
+Final Thoughts…

 Leave a Comment